ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 exchange for hard currency.
 Many competent and skilled players prefer the life of a freebooting mercenary to the strict rules and regulations imposed on players under permanent contract.
-0thers, including some of the game's biggest stars, prefer to offerr their services on a game-by- game basis, allowing them to pick and choose the teams they play for and to charge the fee
+OTHERs, including some of the game's biggest stars, prefer to offerr their services on a game-by- game basis, allowing them to pick and choose the teams they play for and to charge the fee